ForgeRock/forgeops/docker/ds/README.md

 the same trusted CA.

 As currently implemented, the pem keys are read from k8s secrets and copied to the PVC when the pod starts.
 If you backup the PVC using something like velero.io, the keys will be included in the file system backup.
 You must protect the backup carefully.

-## Custom Schema updates
-To provide a custom schema file, add your custom file to the config/schema directory prior to building your image.
-There is a sample file in there for guidance.

-## Custom LDAP entries
-To provide an ldif file with custom ldap entries, add your custom file to:
-- ldif-ext/am-config/ for the am-config backend
-- ldif-ext/identities/ for the identities backend
-- ldif-ext/tokens/ for the tokens backend
-- ldif-ext/idm-repo/ for the openidm backend

-To update any other backends, please update ds-setup.sh to copy the files to the relevant setup-profile.

 ## Backup/restore considerations